Red Sox vs. Giants Player Props Betting Odds

-Player prop betting options for LaMonte Wade Jr, Justin Turner and others are available in the San Francisco Giants-Boston Red Sox matchup at Oracle Park on Friday, starting at 10:15 PM ET.
+Player prop bet odds for Justin Turner and others are listed when the Boston Red Sox visit the San Francisco Giants at Oracle Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!